sclevine/agouti/index.md

         })
     })

-Now let's start your app and tell Agouti to navigate to it.
-Agouti can test any service that runs in a web browser, but let's assume that `potato` exports `StartMyApp(port int)`, which starts your app on the provided port.
-We'll also tell Agouti to use Firefox for these tests.
+Now let's start your application and tell Agouti to navigate to it.
+Agouti can test any service that runs in a web browser, but let's assume that `potato` exports `StartMyApp(port int)`, which starts your application on the provided port.
+We'll tell Agouti to use Firefox for these tests.

     package potato_test